 Another problem that Inserillo had to deal with was retaliation.
 Instead of looking into her claim, the department placed the blame and responsibility for the harassment on her.
 If your employer reacts in such a way to your sexual harassment claim, you may feel intimidated and afraid to act.
 This may especially be the case if your employer is an entity that is responsible for enforcing the law, such as a police department.

 However, retaliation is strictly prohibited by city, state, and federal laws.
 If your employer is found guilty of retaliation, it will be held financially liable for its actions in court.
 Retaliation can substantially increase the amount of damages a victim of sexual harassment is awarded.
-If you filed a sexual harassment claim at your workplace and faced retaliation because of it, contact Akin Law Group at 866.685.5163 for legal assistance.
+If you filed a sexual harassment claim at your workplace and faced retaliation because of it, contact the sexual harassment attorneys at the Akin Law Group at 866.685.5163 for legal assistance.